-ACIE is an association of people who carry out Independent Examination ("IE"), providing support and information to its members, charities and other interested parties.
+ACIE is an association of people who carry out Independent Examinations ("IEs") of charities' financial statements, providing support and information to its members, charities and other interested parties.
 The purpose of ACIE is to promote best practice in IE.

 Objectives